DAKLabb/retry/README.md

 # Overview
 While it has been possible to automatically retry workflows/jobs/steps in other CI frameworks for years (I have clear memories of doing this in GitLab in 2016), it is still not so easy in GitHub.
-While there are a number of potential approachs to this (see [my notes](https://github.com/DAKLabb/gh-actions?tab=readme-ov-file#retrying-on-failure) on gh-actions), this repo is focused on a methodology for rerunning failed workflows.
+While there are a number of potential approaches to this (see [my notes](https://github.com/DAKLabb/gh-actions?tab=readme-ov-file#retrying-on-failure) on gh-actions), this repo is focused on a methodology for rerunning failed workflows.

-Note: This work is based on [a comment](https://github.com/orgs/community/discussions/67654#discussioncomment-8038649) from [nkraetzschmar](https://github.com/nkraetzschmar) in the GH community.
+Note: This work is based on [a comment](https://github.com/orgs/community/discussions/67654#discussioncomment-8038649) from [nkraetzschmar](https://github.com/nkraetzschmar) in the GitHub community.

 ## Rerunning a workflow on failure
 Generally speaking, if a workflow is failing intermittently, it is best to try to fix the source of the failure.
 That said, if your action is consuming external services that may experience availability issues, you may not have that option.
-In this case, you can have a workflow step that exectutes conditionally to rerun the workflow.
+In this case, you can have a workflow step that executes conditionally to rerun the workflow.

-My particular usecase for retying was due to flake from the GH API.
-I had a step, `check`, that would use the GH CLI to get information about a PR which sometimes failed (especially on larger PRs).
+My particular use case for retying was due to flake from the GitHub API.
+I had a step, `check`, that would use the GitHub CLI to get information about a PR which sometimes failed (especially on larger PRs).
 If this step failed, the job would fail, and all subsequent jobs would be skipped as this information was needed as an input to them.

 I added a new step (shown below) that would trigger a rerun of the workflow if this step failed.
 ```yaml